majguo/liberty-aad-oidc/README.md

   docker run -it --rm --name javaee-cafe-db -v pgdata:/var/lib/postgresql/data -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust postgres
   ```
 * The database is now ready (to stop it, simply press Control-C after the Java EE application is shutdown).
-  * Note, we are depending on the fact that the database is the first container to start and has the IP `172.17.0.2`.
-For Mac and Windows users the serverName could be changed to `host.docker.internal`.
-That will make the container start order less significant.

 ### Start the Application with Docker
 The next step is to get the application up and running.
 Follow the steps below to do so.